 Spring oats were included in several treatments, primarily to investigate the potential for producing late summer/early fall forage that might be harvested as oatlage.
 A vigorous fall oat crop will compete with other species seeded with oats, reducing the growth potential for those other species, both in the fall and especially in the spring.
 The exception to this observation is cereal rye.
 Cereal rye is probably the most competitive species included in this trial.
 Cereal rye’s fall, and especially, spring growth was not reduced very much, if at all, when grown with oats or other species of cover crops.

 Analysis of aboveground biomass for N content (data not shown) reveals that most cover crops will take up considerable available nitrogen.
 The same can be shown for P uptake.
 Typical N concentrations in the aboveground biomass for these treatments will range between 2 and 3 percent, with some able to soak up so much N that levels will exceed 3.5 % of their dry matter.
 This represents a potential for fall planted cover crops to conservatively take up and hold 40 to 60 lbs/ton of biomass produced.
-Per the data above, we’ve documented that some plots have captured, to make available at a later date to the following crop, in excess of 200 lbs N per acre, where PSU and other studies have estimated that at least half of that captured N can be released to the following crop.
+Per the data above, we’ve documented that some plots have captured, to make available at a later date to the following crop, in excess of 200 lbs N per acre, where Penn State and other studies have estimated that at least half of that captured N can be released to the following crop.
 What is the value of 100 lbs/ac N to next year’s crop?
 What is the value to the environment when keeping as much of 200 lbs/ac of N locked into/onto your fields?

 Now that corn silage harvest has commenced on your farms, perhaps a little earlier than during an average year, do you have a plan to include a cover crop on those acres after corn has been harvested?
 If not, why not?
 Many farmers ask: “what should I plant?”
 What they are really asking is “What is the best species or mixture to drill after removing my corn or bean crop?”
 I often answer the question with another question: “what are your cover crop goals?”
 Do you want forage to harvest in the fall?
 Oats need to be considered.
 Do you want spring forage to harvest?
 Crimson clover and ryegrass are tough to beat.
 Is there a lot of N to soak up?
 One should include a cereal grain and/or annual ryegrass.
 Concerned about cereal rye “getting away from you” during a wet spring?
 Perhaps triticale or even wheat or barley would be a better winter cereal for you.
 The choice of cover crops to use should be made in the context of your whole farm cropping system.
 On those fields that you anticipate getting onto early, or into which you plan to rotate to soybeans, perhaps cereal rye alone is the best fit.
 The farmers I encounter who are cover crop veterans often have 3 to 5 mixtures they use, depending upon the circumstances.
-Even on a given farm, “one size does NOT fit all.”
+Even on a given farm, “one size does not fit all.”